InfuseAI/piperider/README.md

 ### 6. Add a markdown summary
-You can add a Markdown summary of the data changes to your Pull Request, so that you're reviewer can merge with confidence.
+You can add a Markdown summary of the data changes to your Pull Request, so that your reviewer can merge with confidence.

 Markdown summaries and reports are stored in `.piperider/comparisons/<timestamp>`